27/11/2018

 RESULTS:

 The AAJT application was hemodynamically and respiratory tolerable for 60 minutes and 240 minutes.
 Cumulative fluid requirements decreased by 64%, comparable to 3000 mL of crystalloids.
 Mechanical ventilation was impaired.
 AAJT increased the core temperature by 0.9°C compared with fluid therapy.
-Reperfusion consequences were reversible after 60 minutes but not after 240 minutes.240-minute application resulted in small intestine and liver ischemia, persisting hyperkalemia, metabolic acidosis, and myoglobinemia, suggesting rhabdomyolysis.
+Reperfusion consequences were reversible after 60 minutes but not after 240 minutes.
+A 240-minute application resulted in small intestine and liver ischemia, persisting hyperkalemia, metabolic acidosis, and myoglobinemia, suggesting rhabdomyolysis.

 CONCLUSION: